EOSIO/eosio.cdt/docs/05_best-practices/10_native-tester-compilation.md

 }
 ```

-Every `intrinsic` that is defined for eosio (prints, require_auth, etc.) is redefinable given the `intrinsics::set_intrinsics<intrinsics::the_intrinsic_name>()` functions.
+Every `intrinsic` that is defined for eosio (prints, require_auth, etc.) is re-definable given the `intrinsics::set_intrinsics<intrinsics::the_intrinsic_name>()` functions.
 These take a lambda whose arguments and return type should match that of the intrinsic you are trying to define.
 This gives the contract writer the flexibility to modify behavior to suit the unit test being written.
 A sister function `intrinsics::get_intrinsics<intrinsics::the_intrinsic_name>()` will return the function object that currently defines the behavior for said intrinsic.
 This pattern can be used to mock functionality and allow for easier testing of smart contracts.
-For more information please see, either the `./tests` directory or `./examples/hello/tests/hello_test.cpp` for working examples.
+For more information see, either the [tests](https://github.com/EOSIO/eosio.cdt/blob/master/examples/hello/tests/) directory or [hello_test.cpp](https://github.com/EOSIO/eosio.cdt/blob/master/examples/hello/tests/hello_test.cpp) for working examples.

 ### Compiling Native Code
 - Raw `eosio-cpp` to compile the test or program the only addition needed to the command line is to add the flag `-fnative` this will then generate native code instead of `wasm` code.